 Ten men offered the Hodja ten pennies to take them across a river in a boat.

-Although not a skillful boatman, he started to row the ten man across.
+Although not a skillful boatman, he started to row the ten men across.
 The boat lurched in midstream.
 One of the ten fell out and was carried away by the current.
 The lost man's friends began to shout at the Hodja.

 "All right," he said.
 "I'll accept just nine pennies!"